 PS 120.
 American Electoral Behavior and Party Strategy.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 A consideration of existing literature on the voting behavior of the citizen, and an examination of theoretical and empirical views of the strategies followed by the parties.
+Two substantial papers are expected of students.
 Instructor: Alvarez.

 PS 121.
 Congressional Policy Formation and Legislative Process.
 9 units (3-0-6).
 Decision making in legislative bodies, with emphasis on the United States Congress.
 An investigation into the impact of congressional structure and practices on the policies adopted by the federal government.
-Not offered 2008-09.
+Not offered 2011-12.